GRUMMAN “GULFSTREAM I”€

 Key Takeaways:

-• First flying in 1958, it was the first U.S. twin-engine business aircraft to be certificated to cruise at 30,000 feet.
+• First flying in 1958, it was the inaugural U.S. twin-engine business aircraft certificated to cruise at 30,000 feet.

-• Variations of the aircraft were also utilized by the military, including the VC-4A for the U.S. Coast Guard and the TC-4C as an "avionics classroom" for the U.S. Navy.
+• Beyond its commercial use, the Gulfstream I also served military roles as the VC-4A transport for the U.S. Coast Guard and the TC-4C "avionics classroom" for the U.S. Navy.

 See a mistake?
 Contact us.